 • Caffeine intake

-• Conditions such as epilepsy and sleep apnea
+• Conditions such as epilepsy or sleep apnea

 • Stress or anxiety